 - The amount of bond payments and other expenses incurred;

 - The amount of bonds issued and the balance of bonds, by district and by project;

 - The remaining cash balance in the project to pay for future debt service and other permissible expenses;

 - Any new income-producing properties brought into the district, identifying the base amount of revenue the State would retain and the incremental amount that goes to the district;

 - The amount of bonds issued to repay private investors, identifying the share of the indebtedness financed by private and public financing;

 - The percentages of state and local effort committed to the district; and

 - The number of visitors to the district, identifying the number of in-state and out-of-state visitors.

-Previously reauthorized in 2017, the authority to issue debt pursuant to the STAR Bond Financing Act was extended for one year by 2020 SB 66 and will sunset on July 1, 2021, unless further extended by an act of the Legislature.
+Previously reauthorized in 2017 and 2020, the authority to issue debt pursuant to the STAR Bond Financing Act was extended by 2021 House Sub. for SB 124 until July 1, 2026.